2023 CONCACAF U-17 Championship: Squads

-Players born on or after 1 January 2006 are eligible to compete.
+Players born on or after 1 January 2006 were eligible to compete.

 Group stage

-The top three teams in each group advanced to the round of 16, where they will be joined by the four teams advancing from the qualifying round.
+The top three teams in each group advanced to the round of 16, where they were joined by the four teams advancing from the qualifying round.

-The teams are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If tied on points, tiebreakers will be applied in the following order:
+The teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+If tied on points, tiebreakers were applied in the following order: